-The Woman and Girls Match Fund utilises our ‘1:1’ model of match funding.
-Woman and Girls’ charities apply to Big Give and have their application assessed.
+The Women and Girls Match Fund utilises our ‘1:1’ Model of match funding.
+Women and Girls charities apply to Big Give and have their application assessed.
 Successful charities are awarded a sum of match funding which is ring-fenced for their organisation.
 This match funding is unlocked by public donations given through Big Give’s online fundraising platform during the campaign.

 Our 2023 results

 - UK-registered charity with a Charity Commission, OSCR or NI Charity Commission number, or tax-exempt status

 - Have an annual income of at least £25,000 (as per last filed accounts on the Charity Commission).

 - Charities which are registered on BigGive.org (free to register).

 - Charities seeking to raise either £2,500, £5,000 or £10,000 in public donations (to be doubled by the match funds).
 Charities are able to use the campaign to raise unrestricted funds.

 - Charities working to to improve the lives of vulnerable, disadvantaged or underrepresented women and girls within the UK and internationally.

 - Charities that are led by, for and with women and girls.
 To assess this, we will look at whether your governing documents specifically mentions women/and or girls, whether you have a majority female board, who your beneficiaries are and your web presence (if your organisation has one).

 - We would encourage applications from charities that are led by Black and minoritised women and girls, LGBTQI women and girls, or Disabled women and girls.
 These applications will be prioritised in our assessment process.